Trepan-Debuggers/python3-trepan/docs/features.rst

 Terminal source code is colorized via pygments_ .
 And with that you can set the pygments color style, e.g. "colorful", "paraiso-dark".
-See set_style_ .
+See :ref:`set style <set_style>`.
 Furthermore, we make use of terminal bold and emphasized text in debugger output and help text.
 Of course, you can also turn this off.
 Starting with release 0.6.0, you can use your own pygments_style_, provided you have a terminal that supports 256 colors.
 If your terminal supports the basic ANSI color sequences only, we support that too in both dark and light themes.